electron/electron/docs/api/synopsis.md

 # Synopsis

+Info about Node.js and the main and renderer processes.

 All of [Node.js's built-in modules](http://nodejs.org/api/) are available in Electron and third-party node modules also fully supported as well (including the [native modules](../tutorial/using-native-node-modules.md)).